Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Solution for the condensate as and 2D-3D decoupling

 Note that since $\epsilon_{\rm 2D} \ll \epsilon$, the value of $\Ttwotwo$ in the DNS can be reduced and even vanish due to viscous effects at the forcing scale.
 This is why the condensate disappears in the lowest-$Re$ cases in the DNS, replaced by a state of inertial waves.
-Observing the linear scaling \eqref{eq:U_Ow2db} when $\Roe \to 0 $ therefore requires very large $Re$ and small $Ro$, and it is difficult to completely confirm it from the DNS.
-However, the point $\Roe \simeq 0.01$, where $\Tthree = 0$ while $\Up /\Omega \neq 0$, is consistent with such a regime.
-Note also that our prediction overshoots the DNS data points in the regime $\Roe \sim l_f/(2L_y)$.
-This could be due to our sharp treatment of near-resonances, which overestimates the contribution of near-resonances $\omega_{\bp\bq}^{ss} t \sim 1 $ (see Appendix \ref{app:KE}), or of other viscous or non-linear effects neglected in the theory.
+Note also that our predictions overshoot the DNS data points in the regime $\Roe \sim l_f/(2L_y)$.